theritwik/theritwik/README.md

 - Content creation around tech, AI, and social media marketing.

 🤔 I’m looking for help with:
-- Developing my YouTube channel and Instagram game content for CosmoGamingZone.
+- Developing my YouTube channel and Instagram game content for Dynatrix Gaming.
-- Growing my presence as a 'learn in public' DSA student.
+- Growing my presence as a 'learn in public' DSA student on X(twitter).

 💬 Ask me about:
 - Python programming, especially data scraping and solving problems.